MambaEviScrib: Mamba and Evidence-Guided Consistency Enhance CNN Robustness for Scribble-Based Weakly Supervised Ultrasound Image Segmentation: Experiment and results

-For this study, images sourced from BUSI and DDTI were resized to $256\times256$ pixels for uniformity.
-For the BUSI dataset, we exclusively utilized samples with lesions and segmentation masks, discarding normal samples without segmentation targets.
-Furthermore, for samples with multiple lesion areas, the segmentation masks were merged.
-For the EchoNet dataset, we utilized the original size, i.e., $112\times112$ pixels.
-Moreover, annotated frames from CardiacUDA were extracted and resized to the same $256\times256$ pixel resolution, creating a new segmentation dataset comprising 2,250 images.
 All scribble annotations were generated by the WSL4MIS code\footnote{\url{https://github.com/HiLab-git/WSL4MIS} } provided by HiLab at UESTC.
 This method initially extracts the two largest connected components from a binary mask.
 It then detects and processes branching structures in the image, removing unnecessary branches.
 Finally, it generates a skeletonization representation of the 2D image, which is used to create doodles.
 In the generated annotations, the background class is represented as $0$, and the unlabeled class is denoted as $K$ (i.e., the largest number excluding other categories).
 The scribble annotations we generated are relatively sparse.
 We evaluated the proposed method and other methods on all datasets using five-fold cross-validation.
 The optimizer used to train the model is Stochastic Gradient Descent (SGD), with a weight decay of $10^{-4}$ and a momentum of 0.9, to minimize the joint objective function Eq.~\ref{eq:all_loss}.
 We implemented our proposed method and other comparison methods based on Python 3.8, PyTorch 1.12, and the WSL4MIS codebase\footref{fn:wsl4mis}, and trained them on a server with 2 Nvidia Geforce RTX 3080 GPUs, totaling 20GB of memory.
 Images were preprocessed before training, including random horizontal or vertical flipping, random angle rotation, random equalization, and random adjustments of brightness, contrast, saturation, and hue.
 The learning rate was adjusted online by the poly learning rate scheduler~\cite{luo2022scribble}:

 where $LR_{iter}$ denotes the learning rate at the $iter$-th iteration.
 The batch size and total iterations ($iter$) were set to 12 and 60k, respectively.
 Hyper-parameters $\tau$. $\epsilon$ and $\gamma$ were set to 0.25, 0.5 and 0.1, respectively.
 For a \textbf{fair} comparison, we employed the output of U-Net as the final result in the testing phase without applying any post-processing methods.
 And all experiments were conducted in the same experimental environment.